 How Will Lexington’s Economy Grow Over the Next Two Years?

 In February 27th’s Budget, Finance, and Economic Development (BFED) Committee, Councilmembers heard two presentations on Lexington’s industry, workforce, and tax revenue growth.
-They heard a Monthly Budget Update on the Fiscal Year 2024 (FY24) budget.
+They also heard a Monthly Budget Update on the Fiscal Year 2024 (FY24) budget.

 While none of these presentations set concrete General Fund projections for the next Fiscal Year, the data presented are incredibly important as Council thinks about what the expected economic growth for Lexington will be over the next year, and how that may impact the upcoming budget.